Private health insurance rebate for seniors:

 Cut to the Private Health Insurance rebate for seniors

-The federal government has announced the intention to cut the rebate for Private Health Insurance rebate for people 65 and over to pay for aged care.
-This would remove higher rebates for people over 65, making the rebate consistent regardless of age.
-The higher rate for seniors was intrduced to encourage older people to use the private health system, reducing pressure on the public system.
+The federal government has announced its intention to reduce the higher rebate for Private Health Insurance for people 65 and over to pay for aged care.
+This would make the rebate consistent regardless of age, starting from 1 April 2027 if legislated.
+The higher rebate for seniors was introduced to encourage older people to use the private health system, reducing pressure on the public system.

 The estimator below shows the likely impact on your current policy.